bakpakin/Fennel/api.md

   output.
 If the module name isn't a string literal that is resolvable at compile time it falls back to `require` at runtime.
 Can be used to embed both Fennel and Lua modules.
+* `toBeClosed`: Use Lua 5.4+ to-be-closed variables when compiling `with-open` in order to avoid interfering with traces.
 * `assertAsRepl`: Replace calls to `assert` with `assert-repl` to allow for interactive debugging.
 * `env`: an environment table in which to run the code; see the Lua manual.